 – individual radars often have numerous different pulse widths and pulse repetition frequencies; some chirp radars have a choice of chirp bandwidths; and some frequency-agile radars have a variety of agile- or fixed-frequency modes.
 This flexibility can provide useful tools for maintaining compatibility with other radars in the environment.

-Some or all of the radars whose characteristics are presented in Tables 1, 2 and 3 possess these properties.
-Those Tables are extensive to exemplify the wide variety of radar missions, platforms, waveforms, bandwidths, duty cycles, power levels, transmitter devices, etc. found in radars using this band, although they do not illustrate the full repertoire of attributes that might appear in future systems.
+Some or all of the radars whose characteristics are presented in Tables 1, 2, 3 and 4 possess these properties.
+Those Tables are extensive to exemplify the wide variety of radar missions, platforms, waveforms, bandwidths, duty cycles, power levels, transmitter devices, etc. found in radars using this frequency band, although they do not illustrate the full repertoire of attributes that might appear in future systems.

 TABLE 1

-Characteristics of airborne radiodetermination radars in the 8 500-10 500 MHz band
+Characteristics of airborne radiodetermination radars operating in the frequency band 8 500-10 680 MHz